October 2025 No Kings protests: Pennsylvania

 In Pennsylvania, protests were planned in Erie and Pittsburgh.
 On October 17, protests were held in the Philadelphia area.
 Police estimate that more than 15,000 people were at the protest in Philadelphia.

 Rhode Island

 Ten events were planned in Rhode Island.
 The largest occurred in Providence, with organizers estimating 32,000 protestors at the Rhode Island State House, and The Providence Journal estimating that well over 20,000 attended.
 David Morales, Tiara Mack, and Reem Said-Awad spoke.
 There were no noticeable counter-protests.

 South Carolina

 In South Carolina, events were planned in Beaufort, Bluffton, Charleston, Cheraw, Columbia, Greenville, Hilton Head, Florence, Fort Mill, Indian Land, Myrtle Beach, North Charleston, Rock Hill, Seneca, Spartanburg, and Summerville.

 South Dakota

 Protests in South Dakota included Aberdeen, Brookings, Huron, Pierre, Rapid City, Sioux Falls, Spearfish, Sturgis, Vermillion, and Watertown.

 Tennessee

 Dozens of protests were planned in Tennessee.
 The Nashville protest was at Capitol Hill.
+The October rally and protest in Memphis drew a crowd of approximately 7,000, despite the recent deployment of the National Guard and the growing presence of federal agents from thirteen agencies.
+The event featured local speakers including State representative Justin Pearson, Shelby County DA Steve Mulroy, and City Councilwoman Jerri Green.